The 2017 Taupō Fishery Anglers Notice contains rules which all anglers must comply with.

 The Taupō Fishery Regulations also contain some additional legal requirements relating to the Taupō Fishery.

-Note that penalties apply to people who fish in the Taupō District without a Taupō fishing licence, or fail to comply with the rules and regulations of the fishery.
+Note that penalties apply to people who fish in the Taupō District without a Taupō fishing licence, or who fail to comply with the rules and regulations of the fishery.

 To familiarise yourself with these legal requirements see:

 The Taupō Fishery Regulations and Angler Notices do not apply at Lake Rotoaira - the lake is managed under the Rotoaira Trout Fishing Regulations 1979.
 However, a Taupō District Fishing Licence is required to fish there as well as an access permit issued by the Lake Rotoaira Trust.

 4. Minimum size limit